Radio Better Offline: Edward Ongweso Jr. & Allison Morrow

 And there's no way forward

-in the short term, or, you know, that I can think of, where these companies start to actually do the things that they're claiming they're going to be doing with transforming the world.
+in the short term or that I can think of where these companies start to actually do the things that they're claiming they're going to be doing with transforming the world.

 And it's really weird as well, because there was that MIT study where it's like they said 95% of generative AI integrations don't have any return on investment.